mxiuwang/git-practice/Scenario_1/readme.md

 A [feature branch](https://bocoup.com/blog/git-workflow-walkthrough-feature-branches) is simply a separate branch in your Git repo used to implement a single feature in your project.

-Geature branches will be typically named after the JIRA ticket representing the feature or bug.
+Feature branches will be typically named after the JIRA ticket representing the feature or bug.
 For example in Payroll, a feature branch may be named `PD-123456` instead of `scenario1`.

 ## Commit Diagrams
 The commit diagrams included in each step of the instructions should match the commit log which can be accessed in terminal with the command: